Applications and Earthquake Engineering (Civil and Environmental Engineering)

 Content

-- Eigen analysis methods and nonlinear analysis multi-order free analysis
+- Eigenanalysis methods and nonlinear analysis multi-order free analysis

 - Self-method reactions and disequilibrium reactions

-- Mass methods are always online with finite elements
+- Mass methods are always online with finite elements.

-- Various hysteresis models and regression analysis
+- Various hysteresis models and regression analyses

 - Summary